mohd-muddassir99/mohd-muddassir99/README.md

 - Exploring data and deriving meaningful patterns to drive informed decision-making.
 - Cleaning and transforming messy data into tidy, structured formats.
-- Analyzing data using Excel, SQL, Google Sheets, and Python.
+- Analyzing data using Excel, SQL, and Python.
 - Creating interactive data visualizations for clear and engaging presentations.

 ## 🌱 My Data Toolbox